jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Cells in the human body are constantly fighting over resources, and we, the people who make up the ["body politic"](https://en.wikipedia.org/wiki/Body_politic) of our respective countries, are similar.
 Even in good times, daily politics is full of ranting, half-truths, and memes because individuals are arguing for resources like tax breaks and subsidies; why would anyone want to be left out?

 Political philosophy is supposed to rise above daily politics and create a shared vision for society.
-Only when a body politic works together can its members build a healthy nervous system where individuals and communities both prosper.
+Only when a body politic works together can its members build a healthy nervous system where individuals and communities both can the resources they need to prosper.
 A good philosophy makes people realize humans are not the final judge of right or wrong.
 As it is for all creatures, evolution ultimately decides if we are harvesting resources well enough to procreate and keep our civilization rolling the dice in the game of evolution.

 So, while many ignorant polar bears are doomed to suffer for many more years, with a good philosophy, we can be happy and healthy in a constantly evolving society.